jinkim0517/MyCloset/README.md

 <div align="center">
   <h1>MyCloset <img src="./client/src/img/$wagGorilla.jpg" align="center" alt="Logo Image" width="200"/></h1>
 </div>
 A full stack closet application that virtually stores and organizes your clothes.
 Add, delete, update, save and group your clothes with this efficient and visual tool.
-Currently only available through a local database via SQL tables.
+Currently only available through a local database via SQL tables, but can be converted to a webhost.

 ## Built with
 * <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/6/61/HTML5_logo_and_wordmark.svg/640px-HTML5_logo_and_wordmark.svg.png" width="100"/>